-- Press the ▲▼◀▶ buttons to choose [New File], and press the (FIRE) button.
+- Press the A V Ibuttons to choose [New File], and press the () button.

 - The image will be saved as a new file.

 - Follow Step 5 on p.
-103.
+106.

+- Some images may not be properly corrected.

-- When [Overwrite] in Step 4 is chosen, the uncorrected image is overwritten with the corrected data, erasing the original image. - Protected images cannot be overwritten.
+- When [Overwrite] in Step 4 is chosen, the uncorrected image is overwritten with the corrected data, erasing the original image.

+- Protected images cannot be overwritten.